psmenon/Navigation-RL/README.md

 $ jupyter notebook
 ```

 Note - The agent is trained using Double DQN.
 If you want to enable prioritized experience replay and dueling networks.
-Set the arguments to true:
+Set the arguments to true in the Jupyter notebook:

 ```bash
 agent = Agent(state_size,action_size,seed,prioritized=False,dueling=True)